 Q8: Who do you think is the major contributor to toxic masculinity?
 Society or media?

 I would suggest that society and the media really go hand in hand when it comes to the proliferation of toxic masculinity.
-That obviously doesn’t include all media outlets, just as it isn’t everyone in a society sharing, spreading and embedding those views into the wider discourse.
+That obviously doesn’t include all media outlets, just as it isn’t everyone in a society sharing, spreading, and embedding those views into the wider discourse.
 There are always a few ‘bad apples’ who wish to push their own agenda – it’s up to the rest of us (with strong and compassionate consciences) to rail against and challenge these outdated views.
-These ideas exist in pockets of society – and this is then reflected the media outlets prepared to share them.
+These ideas exist in pockets of society – and this is then reflected in the media outlets prepared to share them.
 One very much appears to beget the other.

 Q9: Do you think toxic masculinity is less popular in new generations in comparison to previous ones?

 I have touched on this a little already, but I’ll add here that while it is almost certainly less prevalent in younger generations, toxic masculinity and its outdated agenda remain problematic in contemporary life.
 Boys are still being made to feel like they’re not ‘manly’ enough; young men are still expected to be breadwinners and heads of the household.
 It’s still unacceptable to be homosexual in many countries, and gay men and women are still abused in more progressive countries simply because of their sexual orientation.

-Q10: What tips as a father you would like to share with parents for preventing toxic masculinity to seep into next generations?
+Q10: What tips as a father you would like to share with parents for preventing toxic masculinity to seep into the next generations?